01 of 09

 Beef Shanks (With Bone Marrow) and Beef Tail for Bho Broth

-Why these cuts of beef?
-And why specify that the beef shanks should have bone marrow?
-Because that is what makes beef pho broth so tasty.
-The long simmering will loosen the marrow from the bones and fall into the broth.
+Why these cuts of beef, and why specify that the beef shanks should have bone marrow?
+Well, that's what makes beef pho broth so tasty.
+The long-simmering will loosen the marrow from the bones and fall into the broth.

 The beef tail contains tendons around the meat which give the broth a richer texture.

 Place the beef shanks and tail in a pot.
 Cover with water and bring to the boil.Continue to 4 of 9 below.

 Pre-Boiling Beef to Remove Scum Makes a Clear Broth

 Boil the beef shanks and tail for about ten minutes to allow all the scum to rise to the surface.

 Throw off the water.

 Scrub the pot clean or get a clean one.

 Rinse the pieces of beef under the tap.
 They are now ready to be simmered with the spices.Continue to 5 of 9 below.